pvdz/preval/tests/cases/normalize/expressions/statement/for_a/auto_ident_delete_prop_complex.md

 $( e, a );
 `````

+## Todos triggered

+- regular property access of an ident feels tricky;

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: { y: '1' }